How we use your information

 We never use or share the personally identifiable information provided to us online in ways unrelated to the ones described above without also providing you an opportunity to opt-out or otherwise prohibit such unrelated uses.

-Kohera Limited passwords are issued to people who have requested them or to employees of organisations who have requested them to be provided for their employees.
+Kohera Limited may issue passwords to people who have requested them or to employees of organisations who have requested them to be provided.
 In most cases this requires some personal information in order for the process to be successful.

 We will not share any of the information you provide with any third parties for marketing purposes or store any of your information outside of the United Kingdom and the EU.
 The information you provide will be held securely by us and/or our data processors (Kohera Limited's support staff).